-Turnout Will Win It For Moore or Jones, But GOP Will Have a Headache Either Way
+Turnout Will Win It for Moore or Jones, But GOP Will Have a Headache Either Way

 But when traditional, live-caller polls have weighed in — although these polls have been few and far between — they’ve shown a much different result.
 A Monmouth University survey released on Monday showed a tied race.
 Fox News’s final poll of the race, also released on Monday, showed Jones ahead by 10 percentage points.
 An earlier Fox News survey also had Jones comfortably ahead, while a Washington Post poll from late November had Jones up 3 points at a time when most other polls showed the race swinging back to Moore.

-As Silver goes on to explain, the traditional polls could be more accurate because they include cellphone calls which tend to identify Democratic-leaning voters missed by robopolls.
-But robopolls could be more accurate because they make it easier for voters to admit they are supporting someone as controversial as the Ayatollah of Alabama.
+As Silver goes on to explain, the traditional polls could be more accurate because they include cell-phone calls which tend to identify Democratic-leaning voters missed by robo-polls.
+But robo-polls could be more accurate because they make it easier for voters to admit they are supporting someone as controversial as the Ayatollah of Alabama.

 These data imply that Democratic turnout will be higher, but Democrats plus Democratic leaners are still a minority in Alabama.
 Jones does have a significant advantage (55 to 33 percent) among independents who lean to neither party, but a Jones victory also requires that significant numbers of Republicans either vote for him or skip the election.